 This firmness level suits most owners but not all.
 Beyond break-in about 12% of owners find it too firm and about 2% find it too soft.
 About an additional 15% find the firmness to be acceptable but not ideal.

-The table below evaluates the Nectar mattress for person size and sleep position.
+The tables evaluate the Nectar mattress for person size and sleep position.
 It shows what tends to be true for owners; your personal evaluation may differ.
 See the mattress firmness guide for details based on your body type.
 And people of below- and above-average weight, see the mattress guide for large and small people.

 (under 130 lbs)